© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Capel Maethlon round barrow is a scheduled monument protected by Cadw under reference ME230.
 View the official record →

-Capel Maethlon is a round barrow located in Meirionnydd, Wales, dating to the Bronze Age.
+Capel Maethlon is a round barrow situated in Meirionnydd, Wales, dating to the Bronze Age and serving as evidence of prehistoric funerary practice in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME230.

 Capel Maethlon round barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Capel Maethlon round barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME230.